DoctorPCOD/DoctorPCOD/resources.md

 > Utilize the drop-in labs to practice your coding skills on the Arduino.
 START YOUR LAB REPORTS EARLY!

 > Don’t be afraid to ask questions.
 Put in the effort.

+> Buying an Arduino or a clone at the start of the semester would be a great investment.

+> Just practice as much as you can and start lab reports when the information is fresh in your mind.

+> Go to as many drop ins as you can.

+> Don't be late to class.

+> Learn from your mistakes on labs and reports.
+Make sure you have a solid foundation of coding knowledge or you will suffer (I did not suffer but saw a student or 2 in particular that did).

+> Don't watch other people code!
+Its more beneficial, even if you write the same thing, to have a version that you practiced on yourself!

+> In general, try to work ahead.
+Doing lab reports the night before sucks, at least start on them early.
+Take pictures of lab circuits and comment your code correctly so you don't mess up circuit diagrams or other parts of the report.
+Also, work on the smart car as soon as you can, and if you are looking for a challenge, work ahead and try using ultrasonic sensors.
+If you can ensure you don't have other classes after lectures/during office hours, that will allow you to spend more time working on stuff.